globus-labs/ripple/README.rst

 Disclaimer
 ==========

-Ripple is an active research project and is not supported by Globus.
-Currently, Ripple is developed and maintained by one user.
+Ripple is an active research project and is not maintained by Globus.
+Currently, Ripple is developed and supported by just one person.
 Feel free to contact me at rchard@anl.gov if you have any questions or would like to discuss potential use cases.

 Overview
 ========